Tidal disruption of star clusters in galaxy formation simulations: Results

 During one time step from time $t_n$ to $t_{n}+{\rm d}t$, the bound fraction $f_{\rm dyn}$ was calculated as

-However the disruption timescale $t_{\rm tid}^{\rm out}$ used in these simulations had an old normalization factor of $41.4\,{\rm Gyr}^{-1}$ instead of $100\,{\rm Gyr}^{-1}$, and also because of a coding mistake, the value of $\lambdam$ was overestimated by the expansion scale factor $a_{\rm box}(t)$.
-Therefore the disruption timescale used during the simulation differs from the true one by a factor
+However the disruption timescale $t_{\rm tid}^{\rm out}$ used in these simulations had the normalization a factor 2.5 shorter than our current estimate given by Equation~\ref{eq:ttid}, and also because of a coding mistake, the value of $\lambdam$ was overestimated by the expansion scale factor $a_{\rm box}(t)$.
+We correct for this mistake using a method described in Appendix~\ref{appendix}.

-The analysis presented in \citet{li_gnedin19} corrected for this overestimate of the disruption rate by recalculating the bound fraction in post-processing of the simulation outputs.
-They calculated the tidal tensor for each cluster at a given snapshot $n$ and applied the true timescale $t_{\rm tid}^{\rm true}(M_n,\Omega_n)$ to obtain a corrected value of the bound fraction at the next snapshot.

-Since we showed that the tidal field along cluster trajectories varies rapidly between the snapshots separated by a relatively large interval of $\sim 150$~Myr, we may expect the above correction to be inaccurate.
-The largest uncertainty comes from the timing of snapshots: the tidal field at a snapshot is at a random phase of the cluster orbit, and probably in a weaker tidal field region because clusters on eccentric orbits spend more time farther from the galaxy center.

-We can check the accuracy of this correction using the SFE200w run with very finely spaced output of the tidal field.
-That output matches the frequency of update of the bound fraction in the simulation runtime, once every global simulation timestep on the root grid level.
-If the number of timesteps between two snapshots is $m$, then we can write the calculation of $f_{\rm dyn}$ from one snapshot to the next as

-We corrected the tidal tensor history from the SFE200w run by the factor $\omega$ and calculated the true bound fraction of clusters in that run.
-Then we repeated the method used by \citet{li_gnedin19}, which also includes the factor $\omega$ but applies it over the whole duration between the snapshots at once, $\Delta t_n = \sum_{i} {\rm d}t_i$, instead of at $m$ individual steps.
-We found that using the coarser steps usually overestimates the bound fraction by $\sim$3\% for final $f_{\rm dyn} > 0.9$ and up to 10\% for final $f_{\rm dyn} \lesssim 0.8$.
-The more mass clusters lose, the more inaccurate this recalculation becomes.

-Here we derive an alternative correction for the bound fraction in the main runs, using directly the output values $f_{\rm dyn}^{\rm out}$ at the snapshots.
-The disruption timescale used in the runtime differs from the true one in two aspects: the normalization of the disruption rate was overestimated, and in turn it lead to underestimating current bound cluster mass $M_i$.
-In terms of the ratio of the output cluster mass to its true value, $\mu = f^{\rm out} / f^{\rm true}$, the disruption time used in the simulations can be written as